 Genital herpes is a sexually transmitted disease (STD) spread by skin-to-skin contact.
 The risk of infection is highest during outbreak periods when there are visible sores and lesions.
 However, genital herpes can also be transmitted when there are no visible symptoms.
 Most new cases of genital herpes infection do not cause symptoms, and many people infected with HSV-2 are unaware that they have genital herpes.

 To help prevent genital herpes transmission:

 When genital herpes symptoms do appear, they are usually worse during the first outbreak than during recurring attacks.
 During an initial outbreak:

 Herpes can pose serious risks for a pregnant woman and her baby.
-The risk is greatest for mothers with a first-time infection since the virus can be transmitted to the infant during childbirth.
-New guidelines from the American Academy of Pediatrics recommend using specific diagnostic tests for women in labor to determine the risk of transmission.
-Babies born to mothers infected with genital herpes are treated with the antiviral drug acyclovir, which can help suppress the virus.
+The risk is greatest for mothers with a first-time infection, because the virus can be transmitted to the infant during childbirth.
+Guidelines from the American Academy of Pediatrics recommend using specific diagnostic tests for women in labor to determine the risk of transmission.
+Babies born to mothers infected with genital herpes are often treated with the antiviral drug acyclovir, which can help suppress the virus.

 Herpes simplex virus (HSV) is a common virus that causes infections of the skin and mucous membranes.
 It can sometimes cause more serious infections in other parts of the body.

 HSV is part of a group of 8 viruses in the Herpes virus family that can cause human disease.
 Other viruses in this group include the varicella-zoster virus (VZV, also known as herpes zoster, the virus responsible for shingles and chickenpox), the cytomegalovirus (CMV), and the Epstein-Barr virus (EBV).
 There are many other strains of herpes viruses that can infect various animals.